 - NZ Commercial Property – Invests in the 8 Real Estate Investment Trusts (REITs) listed on the NZX

 Kernel’s fund management fees are 0.39% + a $3 per month account fee (but you can get a 0.10% fee rebate when investing over $25,000).
-My first impressions are that there are cheaper options available (like Simplicity and InvestNow), and that their three initial funds don’t really offer anything unique over what’s already out there.
+My first impressions are that there are cheaper options available (like Simplicity and InvestNow), but the Level 9 fund is interesting, investing in 16 companies outside the Top 50.
 I will be keeping an eye on this new fund manager, and you can expect to see a review/comparison article soon!

 Napier Port IPO